Dannyps/feup-comp/README.md

 #### Note:
- The `life.jmm` is parsed successfully, and has its bytecodes generated, but does not run correctly.
+ - The `life.jmm` is parsed successfully, and has its bytecodes generated, but does not run correctly.

-para correr o programa basta executar os comandos :

-    sh compile.sh (file .jmm)
-    java -jar jasmin.jar output/(file.jmm)
-    java (file.jmm)

-No optimizations were implementes.
+ - No optimizations were implemented.
 As such, no options (e.g. -r or -o) are available.

+### Parsing and jasmin file generation:

 Use the script `compile.sh` and specify the Java-- file (**.jmm**) to be parsed.